Home Blog The Queens of Crime: By Marie Benedict (Book Review)

 Critical Reception

 The novel has garnered acclaim for its inventive premise and rich characterizations.
-Library Journal lauds Benedict’s portrayal of the era and the real-life figures, stating, “In this excellent novel, Benedict vividly brings to life real Golden Age mystery novelists… Fans of Benedict’s previous novels and those who enjoy historical whodunits will find this hard to put down.”
+Library Journal lauds Benedict’s portrayal of the era and the real-life figures, stating, “In this excellent novel, Benedict vividly brings to life real Golden Age Mystery novelists… Fans of Benedict’s previous novels and those who enjoy historical whodunits will find this hard to put down.”
 Similarly, Publishers Weekly commends the author for crafting a “shrewd speculative whodunit,” noting her skill in bringing each of the five distinct writer-sleuths to life and honoring their literary legacies.

 Conclusion